Distilled Siamese Networks for Visual Tracking: Introduction

-More specifically, to inspire more efficient and tracking-specific KD within the same domain (without additional data or labels), the teacher-student knowledge transfer is equipped with a set of carefully designed losses, \ie, a teacher soft loss, adaptive hard loss, and Siamese target response loss.
-The first two allow the student to mimic the high-level semantic information of the teacher and ground-truth while reducing over-fitting, and the last one incorporated with Siamese structure is applied to learn the middle-level semantic hints.
-To further enhance the performance of the student tracker, we introduce a knowledge sharing strategy with a conditional sharing loss that encourages sharing reliable knowledge between students.
-This provides extra guidance that facilitates small-size trackers (the ``dull'' students) to establish a more comprehensive understanding of the tracking knowledge and thus achieve higher accuracy.
+More specifically, to inspire more efficient and tracking-specific KD within the same domain (without additional data or labels), the teacher-student knowledge transfer is equipped with a set of carefully designed losses, \textit{i.e.}, a Siamese target response loss, and a new distillation loss including the teacher soft and adaptive hard loss.
+The former, incorporated with a Siamese structure, is employed to learn the middle-level semantic cues, whereas the latter allows the students to mimic the high-level semantic information of the teacher and ground-truth while reducing over-fitting.
+To further enhance the performance of the students, we introduce a knowledge sharing strategy with a conditional sharing loss that encourages reliable knowledge to be shared between students.
+This provides extra guidance that enables small-sized trackers (the ``dim'' students) to establish a more comprehensive understanding of the tracking knowledge and thus achieve higher accuracy.

-As a summary, our key contributions include \begin{itemize}[leftmargin=*] \item A novel framework of {Distilled Siamese Trackers (DST)} is proposed to compress Siamese-based deep trackers for high-performance visual tracking.
-To the best of our knowledge, this is the first work that introduces knowledge distillation for visual tracking. \item {Our framework is achieved by} a novel teacher-students knowledge distillation (TSsKD) model proposed for better knowledge distillation via simulating the teaching mechanism among one teacher and multiple students, including teacher-student knowledge transfer and student-student knowledge sharing. {In additions, a theoretical analysis is conducted to prove its effectiveness.} \item For the knowledge transfer model, we design a set of losses to tightly couple the Siamese structure and also decrease the over-fitting during training for better tracking performance.
-For the knowledge sharing mechanism, a conditional sharing loss is proposed to transfer reliable knowledge between students and further enhance the ``dull'' students.